hawkrives/gobbldygook-area-data/2015-16/major/dance.md

 2. you must take either the DANCE 210 or the DANCE 211 courses
 3. you must take either the DANCE 250 or the DANCE 251 courses
 4. you must take either the DANCE 310 or the DANCE 311 courses

+## Other Topics

+For this requirement, you must take all of the following courses:

+- DANCE 107
+- DANCE 112
+- DANCE 113
+- DANCE 141
+- DANCE 160

 # Senior Dance Seminar
 > Note: Must be taken fall of senior year.
 Final projects may take the form of a